ankane/eps/README.md

 > We recommend adding monitoring and guardrails as well if you retrain automatically

-Create an ActiveRecord model to store the predictive model.
+Create an Active Record model to store the predictive model.

 ```sh
 rails generate model Model key:string:uniq data:text